abuiles/ember-101/hands-on.md

 [Ember.run.once](http://emberjs.com/api/classes/Ember.run.html#method_once),
 which guarantees that the function passed will be called only once during the current running loop.
-If we set **a** and **b** continuously, the observer functions is still called twice but the expensive operations just once.
+If we set **a** and **b** consecutively, the observer functions is still called twice but the expensive operations just once.

 I> Observers require more than what we just covered; they and the run loop will be discussed at greater length in a later chapter.